-People have told me I write with an economy of words they find refreshing.
-In a world full of noise, it’s nice not to have to weed through spam to find the nuggets worth reading.
-But this doesn’t come naturally.
-Succinctly getting my point across is a discipline.
+In a world full of noise, it's nice not to have to weed through digital SPAM to find the nuggets worth reading.
+But this doesn't come naturally.
+Succinctly getting your point across is a discipline.

-If I can say it in five words instead of 15, I do.
-And so should you.
+Because if I can say it in five words instead of 15, I should.

-This process of cleaning up your messages is not intuitive for most people.
-But it is important — an essential discipline for anyone with a message to share.
-If you don’t know where to begin, start here:
+This process of cleaning up your message is not intuitive for people.
+But it is important — an essential discipline for anyone with something to say.
+If you don't know where to begin, start here:

-- Regain control of your inbox.
+- Reclaim your inbox.
 Throw away magazines and newspapers you have no intention of reading.
 Clean up your email, getting it down to a manageable amount (zero, if you can).